Michael Sandham: Pre-biker career

-After the failure of his martial arts business, Sandham joined the East St. Paul police force as an auxiliary constable starting in 1999 after graduating from the police academy and then as a full constable from 2000 onward Sandham was described in police evaluations as "friendly and co-operative" and an excellent marksmen; though at the same time there were complaints that Sandham's English was marred by frequent spelling and grammar mistakes.
-In a typical report, Sandham wrote that the "elimate [climate] of discipline" was better in the Army than with the police, but he still found the "elimate of discipline" with the police to be good.
+After the failure of his martial arts business, Sandham joined the police force of Sainte-Anne-des-Chénes as an auxiliary constable in 1999.
+While in Sainte-Anne-des-Chénes, Sandham' nickname was "Poo-Bear".
+When he joined the Sainte-Anne-des-Chénes police force, Sandham listed his "technical skills" as "martial arts (sixth-dan black belt), demolitions/explosives, riot control, internal security/antiterrorism and parachute training".
+Sandham then joined the East St. Paul police force as an auxiliary constable starting in 1999 after graduating from the police academy and then as a full constable from 2000 onward Sandham was described in police evaluations as "friendly and co-operative" and an excellent marksmen; though at the same time there were complaints that Sandham's English was marred by frequent spelling and grammar mistakes.
+In a typical report, Sandham wrote that the "elimate [climate] of discipline" was better in the Army than with the police, but he still found the "elimate of discipline" with the police to be very good.
 However, the East St. Paul police force had only about ten policemen, as the rural community of East St. Paul could not compete with the wages and pensions being offered by the neighboring Winnipeg police force, so the East St. Paul police service was prepared to take whoever they could get.

 In October 2002, Sandham asked for leave, claiming he had to attend the funeral of a relative in Montreal.
 In fact, he attended the funeral of an Outlaws leader in Sault Ste.
 Marie.
 Sandham then called in sick for an entire week, and while supposedly sick in Montreal, had spent the week in Woodstock at the Outlaws' clubhouse, trying to join their club.
-Sandham was photographed associating with the Outlaws by the Ontario Provincial Police (OPP), which forwarded the photos to the East St. Paul police chief.
-When asked by his chief if he was associating with outlaw bikers, Sandham denied it.
-At this point, the chief produced the photos, saying he was disappointed that not only was Sandham associating with bikers, but he had just lied to him.
+Sandham was photographed associating with the Outlaws by the Ontario Provincial Police (OPP), which forwarded the photos to the East St. Paul police chief David Grant.
+When asked by Grant if he was associating with outlaw bikers, Sandham denied it.
+At this point, Grant produced the photos, saying he was disappointed that not only was Sandham associating with bikers, but he had just lied to him.
 Sandham resigned rather than be fired.
+Sandham left the East St. Paul force on 15 October 2002.
+Sandham's attempt to join the Outlaws failed as they discovered that he was a former policeman and outlaw biker clubs did not accept either current or former policeman into their ranks.